phac-modelling-hub/immunity-landscape/README.md

 ## Keeping notes with Quarto

+We use [Quarto](https://quarto.org/docs/guide/) to keep notes in this repo, which is set up as a [Quarto Project](https://quarto.org/docs/projects/quarto-projects.html).
+[This tutorial](https://quarto.org/docs/get-started/hello/rstudio.html) can help you get started with Quarto in RStudio.

-This repo is set up as a [Quarto Project](https://quarto.org/docs/projects/quarto-projects.html).
-Quarto docs (_e.g._, notes) should be kept at the top level and they inherit the metadata specified in `_quarto.yml`.
+Quarto documents (_e.g._, notes) should be kept at the top level.
+They inherit the metadata specified in `_quarto.yml`.
 You can additionally specify document-specific metadata in the YAML header of each file; this will get [merged](https://quarto.org/docs/projects/quarto-projects.html#metadata-merging) with the project-level metadata.

 Rendered documents appear in `rendered/draft/`.
 Since these are generated files that are likely to change a lot as we work on the associated `.qmd`s, tracking changes to them with git would not be useful (we're already tracking the source docs anyway).
 Thus, `rendered/draft/` is ignored by git.
 If you would like to share a rendered report over GitHub, please copy it over to `rendered/` (not ignored), having first rendered with the following setting to ensure the generated `.html` is self-contained: